ICE Introduces Culinary Nutrition and Food Therapy

 The second certificate program, Culinary Nutrition, was originally developed by registered dietitians (RD) with longstanding experience as clinicians and academics teaching nutrition.
 It was taught primarily to dietitians with little to no culinary experience.
-Today the course, beginning on March 16, appeals to anyone with an interest in making sense of nutrition on the plate.
+Today the course, beginning in September, appeals to anyone with an interest in making sense of nutrition on the plate.
 Culinary Nutrition provides an in-depth, hands-on exploration of evidence-based nutrition.

 "If you’re vegan, a young adult or an older adult, a sports enthusiast or endurance athlete, how do you sustain your health over time?”
 Chef Celine poses.
 "In this course, we’re thinking about the average healthy person and putting together a food plan based on their needs and goals.
 Here too we’re helping people refine their nutrition filters, and we dig deeper into science."

 Culinary Nutrition covers food-based macronutrients, nutrients of concern in restricted diets, sustainable food systems, farm-to-table concepts, allergies, alternative diets, and because it’s such a big part of our ethos, how to eat more whole foods with all of their edible parts intact.